-University credit is automatically granted to entering students who achieve a score of 4 or higher on AP examinations in language in French and language or literature in Spanish.
+University credit is automatically granted to entering students who achieve a score of 4 or higher on AP examinations in French language and Spanish language or literature.
 Major credit is granted for a score of 5.

 France and Spain Study Groups

 Each spring the department sends a study group to the University of Burgundy in Dijon, France.
 In order to be eligible to participate, students must satisfactorily complete FREN 361 and one literature course at the 400 level.

 The Spain Study Group operates in Santiago de Compostela and Madrid each fall semester.
 In order to be eligible, a student must satisfactorily complete at least one 350-level survey and SPAN 361.

 The study group experience is an integral part of the French and Spanish programs, and all qualified majors are expected to participate.
 Preference is given to majors and minors, but qualified non-majors are encouraged to apply.

 The department has established the following policies for its study groups in Dijon and Madrid: two credits toward the French or Spanish major or minor may be earned; students must register for a full load of courses; students may not take a fifth course; all courses must be taken for a standard letter grade.
 Only in unusual circumstances will the department chair grant exceptions to these rules.

 For more information, see “Off-Campus Study” in Chapter VI.